Privileged User Access Management: Guard Against the Risks Posed by Privileged Users and Compromised Credentials

 In order to carry out their responsibilities, administrators need the permissions required to execute such tasks as software installation, system configuration, user permission management, resource allocation, and more.
 Through this access, administrators virtually always also have access to the data and services that run on the systems they manage.
 Further, teams of administrators have often shared their administrative credentials.
 While this facilitated easier distribution of workloads, it also made it difficult to assign specific activities to a specific individual—and so to hold anyone accountable for a policy violation or breach.

 While this security gap is nothing new, it is one that has grown increasingly critical to address.
 In recent years, virtually all servers and equipment an organization relies on have grown increasingly interconnected, both with other internally managed systems as well as external networks and equipment.
 With the increasing adoption of virtualization, cloud services, and big data implementations, new layers of administration—and of administrative privileges—also are added that potentially expand the risk.

 Administrative privileges have left many organizations exposed to these threats:

 - Insider abuse.
-It is often easy for malicious insiders to abuse their privileges, whether to make money or sabotage the business.
+It is often easy for malicious insiders to abuse their access privileges, whether to make money or sabotage the business.
 These risks are exacerbated in the cloud, where organizations may be exposed to the threat of their own administrators, as well as those of the cloud provider.

 - External attacks.
-Administrative privileges represent a vital asset, and one that is increasingly targeted by external attackers.
+Administrative access privileges represent a vital asset, and one that is increasingly targeted by external attackers.
 For example, an advanced persistent threat (APT) attack may use social engineering tactics to gain one administrator’s credentials, and use that as a launching point to access and exploit other systems and services.

 The Solution: The Vormetric Data Security Platform